Rebels shell Sudan oil state capital

 Fighting in the state has forced hundreds of thousands of people to flee their homes and stoked tensions between Sudan and South Sudan since they split apart last year under a 2005 peace deal that ended decades of civil war.

-Under international pressure, Sudan and South Sudan agreed last month to secure their border after clashing along it several times in the past year.
-Indirect talks between Khartoum and the rebels have made little progress.

-Sudan's army spokesman Al-Sawarmi Khalid said the insurgents had fired eight shells from about six kilometers outside Kadugli, the state capital, and earlier on Monday said one woman had been killed.
+Sudan's army spokesman Al-Sawarmi Khalid said the insurgents had fired eight shells from about six kilometres outside Kadugli, the state capital, on Monday morning, killing one woman and wounding three other people.

-"The infiltrators were targeting the Kadugli consultative conference ... but they failed to achieve that aim," he said.
+"The infiltrators were targeting the Kadugli consultative conference ...but they failed to achieve that aim," Khalid said.

-Rebel spokesman Arnu Lodi confirmed the rebels were shelling the town.
-He said he could not comment on casualties but that the rebels were only attacking military targets.

 "We have to fight back and of course to carry out our objective of removing the government," he said.